hmrc/contact-frontend/README.md

 [[Back to the top]](#top)

 ## Maintenance documentation
-Maintenance documentation for the owning team can be found [here](docs/maintainers.md).
+Maintenance documentation for the owning team, including architectural decision records (ADRs) can be found [here](docs/maintainers.md).

 ## Related projects, useful links: <a name="appendix__linx"></a>